-The curriculum consists of a set of directives for giving (prompts).
-The list below provides examples of prompts in our elementary and middle school programs.
-Each prompt is accompanied by a 30-minute lesson plan containing activities, videos, discussion questions, and extensions that allow educators to adjust the lessons based on the needs of their students.
-Standard program lengths are 12 or 16 lessons; but educators can adjust the schedule to meet their needs.
+The curriculum component for each grade consists of a set of directives for giving (prompts).
+The list below provide examples of our elementary and middle school prompts.
+Each is accompanied by a 30-minute lesson plan containing activities, videos, discussion questions, and extensions that allow educators to adjust the lessons based on the needs of their students.
+ThinkGive offers standard program lengths of 12 or 16 lessons; but the schedule is flexible to meet educator needs.